rs-pro/mongoid-elasticsearch/README.md

 - Allows for full power of elasticsearch when it's necessary
 - Indexes are automatically created if they don't exist on app boot
 - Works out of the box with zero configuration
+- Multi-model search with real model instances and pagination
 - Whole test suite is run against a real ES instance, no mocks

 This gem is very simple and does not try hide any part of the ES REST api, it